tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     :start-at: roles
     :dedent:

-To define a scalar node in a schema, use :ref:`schema.scalar() <config-utils-schema-scalar>`:
+To define a scalar node in a schema, use :ref:`schema.scalar() <config-utils-schema-scalar>`.
-The following code defines a configuration schema shown above:
+The following schema can be used to process the configuration shown above:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_nodes_scalar/http_api.lua
     :language: lua